timray674/website-content/post/svelte/svelte-bindings/index.md

 <input type=checkbox bind:checked={isChecked}>
 ```

- `bind:group` is handy with checkboxes and radio inputs, because those are very often used in groups.
-Using `bind:group` you can associate a JavaScript array to a list of checkboxes, and have it populated based on the choices made by the user.
+ `bind:group` is handy with checkboxes and radio inputs because those are very often used in groups.
+Using `bind:group` you can associate a JavaScript array to a list of checkboxes and have it populated based on the choices made by the user.

 Here's an example.
 The `goodDogs` array populates based on the checkboxes I tick: